 'It's not like that, exactly,' Jim said, suddenly disconcerted.
 Was it just her face and that look in her eyes that was bothering him?
 Was he really such an easy target for the lady-in-distress routine?
 But no. He had seen how she had taken that money, like a beggar child snatching food that had been dropped by a careless passer-by.

 'Forget about her,' Rollin said pointedly, gathering up the cards and beginning to shuffle them with expert hands.
 'If she's off his hands, she's off ours too.
 She's irrelevant.
 It proves Cinnamon's played her part well.'

 'Hmm,' Jim said slowly.
-'Barney and Willie checked in recently?' he asked as a change of subject.
+'Barney and Willy checked in recently?' he asked as a change of subject.

 'Not long before you came back,' Rollin nodded.
 'They've got everything set up for the roadworks and all their permits checked out fine.
 They're going to start the serious work tomorrow.
 Said they'll be round here after dinner.'

 'You're worried about Cinnamon too?'
 Rollin asked perceptively.